 To emphasize the need for all three parts Chris looks at what you get if you only have two out of the three.
 If you have joy and flow (no money) then you would be a starving artist.
-If you have flow and money (no joy) they you have success without purpose.
-Finally joy and money (no flow) leaves you with unfulfilled potential.
-Born for This is really good at bringing all three part together.
+If you have flow and money (no joy) then you have success without purpose.
+Finally, joy and money (no flow) leave you with unfulfilled potential.
+Born for This is really good at bringing all three-part together.

 Now Chris is a realist and knows that you are not always going to have all three or even all three in balance.
 The goal is to realize what would each part look like for you and then head in that direction.

 Along the way, Chris shares his take on typical career wisdom.
 Let’s take a moment to look at a couple of these.

 Winners never quit

 I think the purpose for this (heard lots when I was growing up) was to help me persevere when the task seemed too challenging.
 It has also been applied to striving for goals and excellence until you achieve success.
 The danger is in not quitting poor tactics to achieve your strategy.
 If what you are doing is not moving you toward your goals then you have no reason to strive for success.
 You win when you realize you are spinning your wheels and you need to try a different approach.
 Winners never quit trying to win, but they change their tactics to find out what works.

 You need to pick a career